 2018 was a seller’s market with limited inventory, reduced closing times, and homes selling for 98.5% of their listing price.

-If you’re selling your home, you are no doubt hoping this trend continues in the new year.
+If you’re selling your home, you are no doubt hoping this trend continues.

 Selling your home can be a stressful experience and one of the most daunting parts of the process will be the home inspection.

 An inspector, the buyer, and their realtor will go through every inch of your home looking for problems.
 They might find things that you didn’t even know needed attention.

 Whether this is your first time selling a house or you are a real-estate guru, the inspection can be a big “unknown” and a source of anxiety.